bot910/Browser-tab-spammer/README.md

 # browsercrasher
-a website that crashes the browser
+A website that tries to crash the browser

+Just a fun project i made to test out.